Cheshakoneko/Calcifer_circ2MHC/README.md

 ---

-Important:
-At the moment Calcifer only works with a conda environment created by the environment.yml-file.
-A non-compiled version will be available with the full release.

 # 1. Introduction
 Calcifer is a workflow for highly automated detection and analysis of circRNAs in RNA-Seq datasets.
 It allows the evaluation of RNA-Seq read data up to a list of characterized circRNA isoforms, as well as the prediction of possible functions.